Our Research

 Responses were quantitatively analyzed using Likert scales to assess behavior changes over time.
 The analysis focused on identifying shifts in participant behavior before and after receiving the case.
 Data trends were used to evaluate the effectiveness of the case in mitigating previously identified barriers.

-- 92% say they carry Naloxone more frequently than they did before getting the NALOX-1.
+- 92% said they carried Naloxone more frequently than they did before receiving NALOX-1.

-- After receiving our carry case, 73% carry Naloxone always/often (a 55% increase compared to without our carry case)
+- After receiving our carry case, 79% carried Naloxone always/often (compared to only 18% before)

 - 87% agree that people are unaware of Naloxone’s importance